Restaurant Judith

 Countryside Credentials: Modern Cuisine in the Gelderland Interior

 The eastern Netherlands has a quiet but consistent tradition of placing serious kitchens in agricultural landscapes far from the institutional restaurant circuits of Amsterdam or Rotterdam.
 In the Achterhoek and Veluwe fringe, where Brummen sits between forested hills and working farmland, that tradition takes a particular form: restaurants that draw directly from the land surrounding them, treating proximity to ingredients not as a marketing position but as an operational reality.
-Restaurant Judith, located on Eerbeekseweg in Brummen, holds a Michelin Plate for 2025, the guide's signal that cooking here meets a standard worth the journey from elsewhere.
-At the €€€ price tier, it occupies the middle band of serious Dutch fine dining, below the four-symbol rooms like De Librije in Zwolle or Aan de Poel in Amstelveen, but clearly above the regional casual tier.
+Restaurant Judith, located on Eerbeekseweg in Brummen, holds a Michelin Plate for 2025, the guide's signal that cooking here meets a standard worth noting.
+At the €€€ price tier, it sits in the middle band of serious Dutch dining, below the four-symbol rooms like De Librije in Zwolle or Aan de Poel in Amstelveen, but clearly above the regional casual tier.

 What the Michelin Plate Signals in This Context